 AVAYA HOLDINGS CORP.
 (NYSE: AVYA) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Avaya Holdings Corp.
 (NYSE: AVYA)

 /EIN News/ -- Did you lose money on investments in Avaya Holdings Corp.?
 If so, please visit Avaya Holdings Corp.
-Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.
+Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.

 Avaya purports to be a “global leader in digital communications products, solutions and services for businesses of all sizes delivering its technology predominantly through software and services.”
 The Company claims that its “global, experienced team of professionals delivers award-winning services from initial planning and design, to seamless implementation and integration, to ongoing managed operations, optimization, training and support.”